To the people who have been forced to flee their homes:

 As people use #WithRefugees and #StepWithRefugees on social media channels, know this: There is no one more “with refugees” than Jesus.
 He once described how His followers should treat other people: “I was hungry and you gave Me food, I was thirsty and you gave Me drink, I was a stranger and you welcomed Me” (Matthew 25:35, ESV).
 Caring for people in your situation is the very heart of God!

 At Unto, we express the kindness of this same Jesus to relieve suffering, restore dignity, and reveal hope in the toughest places on earth.
-While this letter may not be able to reach into your specific situation to relieve your physical suffering, our organization, and others like us, works tirelessly to do that very thing.
+While this letter may not be able to reach into your specific situation to relieve your physical suffering, our organization, and others like us, work tirelessly to do that very thing.
 In the meantime, I trust these words will encourage you and bring you a true glimpse of lasting hope.

 President and CEO